-The Jobnet Form (pdf doc, 567 KB) is to be filled out by the employer for any Dartmouth College-paid positions.
+A Jobnet Form must be completed by the employer for every Dartmouth College-paid student position.
 This job description form defines your job posting for advertisement and should become part of your own student training manual, as well as a tool of measure for student evaluations if conducted.

 Please see below for assistance in completing this form:

 SEO Jobnet Number: Please leave blank if this is a new position.
 SEO will assign a Jobnet number for you.
 When revising a current job please indicate the Jobnet number already assigned that you wish to revise.

 Job Title: Please enter a title for the position.

 Hours per week: An estimate is appropriate here.